 A world trip is something many people dream of, but few manage to find the time and resources to complete.
 Our amazing 94-day cruise lets you visit many of the world’s most amazing countries, packing a lifetime of travel into a few spectacular months.
-Cities, jungles and European piazzas are all on the itinerary, like an exclusive sampling platter of all that the world has to offer.
+Cities, jungles and European piazzas are all on the itinerary as an exclusive sampling platter of all that the world has to offer.

-94-Day Around the World Cruise
+94-Day Around-the-World Cruise

 Split into six smaller cruises, this trip offers you the amazing chance to explore Hawaii, America, Canada, Scandinavia, the Mediterranean, Greece, and Asia in one breath-taking trip.
 With various stopovers all over the world, you’ll have the chance to visit old favourites and discover new territories, creating a lifetime of memories in just one trip.
 If this sounds like an adventure you’d love to have, read on to discover some of the highlights that you will be able to enjoy on our luxurious round-the-world tour.